MoovendhanR/tic-toc-toe-react/README.md

 ## Conntributor!

-This website is fully made by me (https://github.com/MoovendhanR)
+This application is fully made by me (https://github.com/MoovendhanR)

 ## Run Locally